DavidKwon91/API-Score---Linear-Regression/API-Score-Project.md

 Base05<- read.csv("/Users/DavidKwon/Desktop/Yongbock/API Score Prj/API 2005 Base Data.csv")

+#Basic summary of the dataset from the website, California Department of Education
 #"The 2005 API (Academic Performance Index) summarizes a school's, an LEA's (local educational agency, is a school district or county office of education), or the state's performance on the spring 2005 Standardized Testing and Reporting (STAR) Program and 2005 California High School Exit Examination (CAHSEE)."
 #"The 2005 API Base summarizes a subgroup's (e.g STAR Program scores, Ethnic/racial subgroup/ parents' degrees/ English Learners ...) performance on the spring 2005 STAR Program and 2005 CAHSEE.
 It serves as the baseline score, or starting point, of performance of that subgroup"

 #Therefore, we are going to remove those variables that are created by our dependent variable such as SIM_RANK, ST_RANK
-#we are also going to remove one of the variable, RTYPE or STYPE, since they are overlapping
+#we are also going to remove one of the variable, RTYPE or STYPE because they are overlapping each other.

 Base05<-select(Base05,c(-"RTYPE", -"SIM_RANK",-"ST_RANK"))